DataDog/dd-sdk-unity/CONTRIBUTING.md

 ## Found a bug?

-For any urgent matters (such as outages) or issues concerning the Datadog service or UI, contact our support team via https://docs.datadoghq.com/help/ for direct, faster assistance.
+For any urgent matters (such as outages) or issues concerning the Datadog service or UI, contact our support team through https://docs.datadoghq.com/help/ for direct assistance.

-You may submit a bug report concerning the Datadog Unity SDK by [opening a GitHub Issue][issues].
-Use appropriate template and provide all listed details to help us resolve the issue.
+To submit a bug report concerning the Datadog Unity SDK, [open a GitHub Issue][issues].
+Use the appropriate template and provide all listed details to help us resolve the issue.

 ## Prerequisites